Ruby Dhal

-Ruby Dhal is a British-Afghan poet, entrepreneur and author based in London.
+Ruby Dhal (born 19 October 1994) is a British-Afghan poet, entrepreneur and author based in London.
 Born in India, Dhal emigrated to the UK at a young age with her family.
 She started a writing page on Instagram in 2016, eventually becoming a popular "instapoet".
 She has written 5 books, including 3 best-selling books.

 Early life

-She started to develop an interest in books, which were originally a form of escapism, and started reading and writing at a young age.
+Dhal started to develop an interest in books, which were originally a form of escapism, and started reading and writing at a young age.

 In 2015, she graduated with a bachelor of arts degree in Philosophy from University College London.
-She completed her masters of arts in philosophy in King's College London and graduated in 2017.
+She completed her master of arts in philosophy in King's College London and graduated in 2017.
 She lives in London, United Kingdom with her family.

 Career

 She sold 350 copies of her first poetry book, Memories Unwound, in the first month.
 She then published A Handful of Stars in May 2019, My Hope For Tomorrow in December 2019, and Dear Self and Between us in 2020 and 2021, respectively.
 As of 2022, she has sold over 50,000 books, and has more than 500,000 followers on Instagram.